 - the consignment to be moved to a transition facility, to be held for inspection

-- the consignment to be moved to a post-entry quarantine facility, for quarantine.
+- the consignment to be moved to a PEQ facility, for quarantine.

-More information about the inspection process and maximum levels of pest or weed contamination is provided in sections 1.4 and 1.8 of the IHS.
+More information about the inspection process and maximum allowed levels of pest or weed contamination is provided in the IHS section 'Inspection on arrival'.

-If contamination (such as live organisms) is found in a container or your seed when it arrives, an MPI inspector will tell you the options for dealing with the consignment.
+If contamination such as live organisms is found in a container or your nursery stock, an MPI inspector will tell you your options for the consignment.
 Depending on the type of pest or disease found, you may:

-- treat your product (for example, by fumigation)
+- treat your product (for example, using insecticides/miticides)

 - identify the organism (and treat it if it's a restricted pest)

 - ship the product to another destination country

 All treatments have to be done at a transitional facility by an approved treatment provider.
 You are liable for any costs associated with non-compliance or contamination.